The Sandman Reader III: Dream Country

 July 1990

-Madoc, like Fry, physically raped Calliope as a means of seemingly prompting creative inspiration from her.
-He was then successful in suddenly writing the first chapters in a book project that had otherwise been stalled.
+Madoc, like Fry, physically raped Calliope as a means of prompting creative inspiration from her.
+He was then successful in suddenly writing the first chapters of a book project that had otherwise been stalled.
 Madoc would go on to massive career success, branching out into other media and being compared to Fry’s past success.

 Sandman #18: “A Dream of a Thousand Cats”